apostrophecms/apostrophe-review-and-deploy/README.md

 The only race condition possible is during the update operations to change the locale name.
 This is a single MongoDB operation and should be very fast, but could take a few seconds on sites with thousands of documents.

-To address this, the module provides special middleware that keeps requests "on hold" until this final changeover completes.

 An additional benefit is that if a deployment fails, there is no impact on end users.
-The content in the temporary locale is simply removed.
+The content in the temporary locale is simply ignored.

-And, of course, the use of archival locale names allows for rollback of deployments.
+TODO: consider implementing special middleware that keeps requests "on hold" until this final changeover completes.
+This would require a flag in the `global` doc.

 ### `_id` conflicts